 rate base) through a combination of equity and debt.
 Equity is the money received from private investors, including pension funds.
 Debt is the money borrowed from banks and other institutional lenders.
 In order to attract investors to invest in Alberta’s utility companies to finance infrastructure projects, the utility companies must be able to offer fair rate of return, or the investors would invest their money elsewhere.

 Generic cost of capital proceedings set the approved rate of return for equity (also known as return on equity) that is used in setting customer rates.
 Return on equity is calculated to compensate investors based on other comparable types of investment alternatives.
-The 2017 return on equity was set at 8.5 per cent for all utilities.
+The 2018 to 2020 return on equity, as determined in Decision 22570-D01-2018, was set at 8.5 per cent for all utilities.

 Generic cost of capital proceedings also determine each regulated utility’s ratio of equity and debt that is also used in setting customer rates (also called the deemed equity ratio).
-Historically, this split has been around 60 per cent debt and 40 per cent equity.
+In Decision 22570-D01-2018 the AUC determined that for 2018 to 2020, all of the distribution and transmission utilities will have a deemed equity ratio of 37 per cent, with the exception of AltaGas, which will have a deemed equity ratio of 39 per cent.
 One of the factors the Commission considers in determining this deemed equity ratio is an assessment of the risks faced by the utility.

 The cost of debt (or the interest rate a utility pays on debt) is not typically set by the AUC, but is determined in the market, based on who is willing to lend the utility money.